 Note that all Cub Scouts are in a single unit called the pack.

 A new Lions program is being introduced (currently undergoing development in a number of Councils).
 This is for boys in Kindergarten (or age 5).
 Lions will pursue themed activities called "Adventures", earning a sticker to go in their Lion Adventure Book for each completed Adventure.
 The six- to eight-boy Lion den is led by parents called "Lion Guides".
 The Lion "uniform" is a T-shirt, and attendance at monthly pack meetings is limited.
-This sure sounds exactly like the way Tiger Cubs started in 1982.
-Wonder how long until Lion will become a Cub Scout rank, with Lions wearing the full Cub Scout uniform and attending all pack meetings?
+This sure sounds exactly like the way Tiger Cubs started in 1982, right down to the T-shirts, the limited pack participation, and the smiling cartoon lion.
+Wonder how long until Lion will become a full Cub Scout rank, with Lions wearing the full Cub Scout uniform and attending all pack meetings?
 The new Lions program should not be confused with the old Lion rank (Cub Scouting's original highest rank), which was discontinued in 1967 when the Webelos program expanded to a full year.

 Cub Scouts wear a blue uniform with a different-colored neckerchief denoting their level.
 Webelos can wear the blue uniform, or switch to the khaki Boy Scout uniform with Webelos insignia.
 Hats and neckerchief slides also change year by year.